cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-alter-table.md

 OWNER TO
 :   Changes the owner of the table, sequence, view, materialized view, or foreign table to the specified user.

-RENAME
+**`RENAME`**

-:   Changes the name of a table (or an index, sequence, view, materialized view, or foreign table), the name of an individual column in a table, or the name of a constraint of the table.
+Changes the name of a table (or an index, sequence, view, materialized view, or foreign table), the name of an individual column in a table, or the name of a constraint of the table.
 When renaming a constraint that has an underlying index, the index is renamed as well.
 There is no effect on the stored data.

 SET SCHEMA
 :   Moves the table into another schema.
 Associated indexes, constraints, and sequences owned by table columns are moved as well.